A Step-by-Step Guide to Filling Out the W-2 Form

 Field 15: State ID Number

-State ID numbers function in much the same way as EINs, to give your business a recognizable identity for tax purposes.
+State ID numbers function in much the same way as EINs, serving to give your business a recognizable identity for tax purposes.
 The state ID number is only valid in that state.

 Field 16: State Wages, Tips, Etc.